Xe/withinbot/6E/The_Source.homebrewery.md

 Dungeon Master can help decide if there are enough materials to craft something).

-The Artificier can also pre-create up to two genius creations in a tavern or other safe space and store them in their inventory.
+The Artificier can also pre-create genius creations in a tavern or other safe space and store them in their inventory, provided they have room and materials for them.

+The Creations bubbles on the Artificer's character sheets limit how many genius creations can be active at once, not including the enhancements.

 ## Genius Creations